yXiangXiong/MR-Brainstem-Glioma-Synthesis/README.md

 # Pix2pixHD based Multi-task Generative Model
-ISMRM Abstract: A multi-task generative network for simultaneous post-contrast MR image synthesis and tumor
-segmentation: application to brainstem glioma

 To reduce the exposure of Gadolinium-based Contrast Agents (GBCAs) in brainstem glioma detection and provide high-resolution contrast information, we propose a novel multi-task generative network for contrast-enhanced T1-weight MR synthesis on brainstem glioma images.
 The proposed network can simultaneously synthesize the high-resolution contrast-enhanced image and the segmentation mask of brainstem glioma lesions. <br><br>
 ## Image-to-image translation at 512x512 resolution

 - {T1, T2, ASL}-to-{T1ce, tumor mask}